 Male turkeys have pretty low standards when it comes to who they choose to have sex with – they will literally shag a stick.

-The Freaky likes weird science and this is very bizarre.
+The Freaky likes its science weird and this is very weird.
 In the 1960s, two scientists at the University of Pennsylvania wondered what would be the minimal stimulus required to get a turkey excited.
 Martin Schein and Edgar Hale conducted a bizarre series of experiments, to see what was the least amount of female turkey a male turkey needed to see, to get them randy.

 First, Schein and Hale gave males a lifelike model of a female turkey and discovered that they randy males would try to mate with it as eagerly as they would with the real thing.??